dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 ## 2 - Group with a Mesh that ends up facing a point that can be world, or group relative

 One of the draw backs of the Object3d look at method is that it will always look at the given point relative to word space.
-This is just fine when it comes to having a scene that is not moved from th default starting position, and I am just working with mesh objects that are children of that scene object.
+This is just fine when it comes to having a scene that has not moved from the default starting position, and I am just working with mesh objects that are children of that scene object.
 However if for some reason I am moving the scene objects around, or trying to get the look at method to look at another child within a group this can present problems.

-However the Look at method will always look at the given point relative to world space, so the solution to these problems just involves creating an instance of Vector3, or by one way or another giving adjusted values to the look at method that will case the look at method to rotate the mesh to look at a point relative to the group, or translated scene, rather than world space.
+Sense the look at method will always make an object look at a point relative to world space, the way to go about addressing this is to just have a way to convert local space to world space.
+There is translating a local position to a world space position my just doing the math manually by taking into account not just the local position, but also the positions of all parent objects.
+However better yet there is also a special method of the object3d class called [Object3D.getWorldPosiiton](/2021/05/25/threejs-object3d-get-world-position/).

 If you are still confused, maybe the best way to get a feel of what it going on would be to work out some of your own examples with this.
 In this section I will be going over such examples that I have worked out, but it would be best to play around with something like what I am writing about here a little.

 ### 2.1 - Pointing to the cube location relative to word space from with a group